The ABCDs of Medicare

 Medicare Part A

 Medicare Part A covers the costs associated with a stay in a hospital or skilled nursing facility as well as care provided by home health care services.
 All those who qualify for Medicare are automatically enrolled for Part A coverage.
-While there is no premium for those who qualify, there is a deductible of $1,316 for each benefit period.
+While there is no premium for those who qualify, there is a deductible of $1,364 in 2019 for each benefit period.

 Medicare Part B